Bahuia/Awesome_Text_to_SQL/text2sql4cv/setting/README.md

 You can directly use our bibtex.bib in overleaf with this [link]().

-This page categorizes the literature by the **Continual Learning Setting**, filtered by CV area.
+This page categorizes the literature by the **Few-shot Learning Setting**, filtered by CV area.

 ## Outline
 - [![](https://img.shields.io/badge/Hyperlink-blue)](https://github.com/bahuia/Awesome_Text_to_SQL/blob/master/text2sql4cv/setting/README.md#hyperlink)